gerard-af/tango-controls-wiener-mpod-server/README.md

 The DS configuration is also illustrated in the [wiki](https://github.com/gerard-af/tango-controls-wiener-mpod-server/wiki).

+The DS might not run if your MPOD controller runs old firmware.
+We tested version MPOD 2.1.2212.0 and everything was fine.
+If your version is older a firmware update might be necessary.

 # WienerMpodHvModule
 This device class simplifies working with a single Iseg high-voltage modules by exposing the module's and the channels' SNMP variables as attributes.
 The channel attributes are generated dynamically for a given number of channels.